 - All taxes and booking fees

-- Machu Picchu Mountain tickets (Different from Machu Picchu Citadel)
+- Tickets for Machu Picchu Mountain (Different from the Machu Picchu Citadel)

-- Sleeping bag, Air mattress, Trekking poles (can be rented from us)
+- Sleeping bag, inflatable mattress, trekking poles (available for rent with us)

-The total walking distance of combining the Lares Trek with the Short Inca Trail to Machu Picchu is about 33 miles or 53 kilometers.
-This journey mixes different landscapes, starting with the remote and scenic paths of the Lares Trek and ending with the historically rich Short Inca Trail.
+The total walking distance is approximately 33 miles or 53 kilometers.
+This unique journey blends the remote and scenic trails of the Lares Trek with the historically rich Short Inca Trail, offering a varied and unforgettable hiking experience.

 - Waterproof jacket and pants